nazeerbai/timenationpro/index.md

 Long Life - Since they have few moving parts, a quartz watch can "take keep ticking and continue ticking."
 It's not vulnerable to the Four negative factors of the Watch Apocalypse.
 In case you're in an occupation that requires a great deal of harsh and messy work, you should need to consider a quartz development watch for regular wear.
 Reasonable Pricing - You can get quartz looks for a couple of bucks.
 Even though more pleasant looking ones can cost into the many dollars, they're quite often less expensive than mechanical and Automatic assortments.
 Cons of Quartz Watches:
-No smooth movement - The movement of the second hand on a quartz watch is not as smooth as that of a Automatic or mechanica watch.
+No smooth movement - The movement of the second hand on a quartz watch is not as smooth as that of a Automatic or Mechanical watch.
 Less sentimental - The most significant con of quartz watches is that they do not have the appeal, character, and sentiment of mechanical watches since they come up short on the history, specialized craftsmanship, and building such timepieces have.
 So you have decided the type of watch.

-Watch Type based on style
+### Watch Type based on style
 But what about the style?
 There is a wide variety of styles out there.
     • Dress watches
     • Field watches